E. Pauline Johnson: Reception

 E. Pauline Johnson has received much less attention than one might expect for an accomplished and controversial literary figure.
 Older critics often dismissed Johnson's work; in 1988 critic Charles Lillard characterized her readers dismissively as "tourists, grandmothers ... and the curious".
 In 1992, a Specialized Catalogue of Canadian Stamps, issued by Canada Post misrepresented Johnson as a "Mohawk Princess", ignoring her scholarly accomplishments.
 And in 1999 Patrick Watson introduced the History Channel's biography of Johnson by deprecating "The Song My Paddle Sings".
 Even in regard to scholarship, Johnson was often overlooked in the 1980s in favour of Duncan Campbell Scott for writing about indigenous life, although he was Euro-Canadian.
 But a new generation of feminist scholars has begun to counter narratives of Canadian literary history and Johnson is being recognised for her literary efforts.

-An examination of the reception of Johnson's writing over the course of a century provides an opportunity to study changing notions of literary value, and the shifting demarcation between high and popular culture.
+An examination of the reception of Johnson's oeuvre over time traces the change in notions of literary value and the shifting demarcation between high and popular culture.
 During her lifetime, this line scarcely existed in Canada, where nationalism prevailed as the primary evaluative criterion.
-The Vancouver Province headline on the day of her funeral in March 1913 simply stated, "Canada's poetess is laid to rest".
+The Vancouver Province headline on the day of her funeral in March 1913 stated simply: "Canada's poetess is laid to rest".
 During the following decade, an "elegiac quality often imbued references to Pauline Johnson".
-To Euro-Canadians, she was considered the last spokesperson for a people destined to disappear: "The time must come for us to go down, and when it comes may we have the strength to meet our fate with such fortitude and silent dignity as did the Red Man his."
+To Euro-Canadians, she was considered the last spokesperson for a people destined to disappear: "The time must come for us to go down, and when it comes, may we have the strength to meet our fate with such fortitude and silent dignity as did the Red Man his."

-Johnson is capable of remarkably clear dissections of the racist habits of the time, a clarity that comes out of her standpoint as a privileged Mohawk educated in both Haudenosaunee society and white Anglo-Canadian culture.
-Her deft use of analogues between Iroquois traditions of government and religion and those of the dominant culture, works to show the Six Nations to be as politically responsible as, and far less sexist than, the British; the one God of the Longhouse to be more benign than the Christian God; and Iroquois traditions to be more time-tested, healthy, and virtuous than those of a corrupted urban modernity.
-However, her patriotic enthusiasm for Canada and the Crown, as expressed in "Canadian Born" and elsewhere, seems at odds with her Indigenous advocacy.